zerotohero-dev/sif/README.md

 source ./devbin/alias.sh
 ```

-`alias.sh` will create an alias for `sif` that uses your local files.
+`alias.sh` will create an alias for `sif` that points to the `sif` executable
+in your project root (*i.e., `~/PROJECTS/bin/sif.js` in our case*).

 > **Note**
 >
 > You can also use `npm link`, instead of using `./devbin/alias.sh`.
 >
-> Though `npm link` will permanently replace your global `sif` command whereas
+> However, `npm link` will permanently replace your global `sif` command whereas
 > `./devbin/alias.sh` will only replace it for the current development session.

 You will need the `.es6` files to be regularly transpiled to `.js` to be able
-to run the code.
-To make that easier there is a watcher app.
+to run, debug, and develop the code.
+To make that easier there is a watcher
+binary.

 If you run…